JorisJamers/cloud-native-track-openshift/lab-02/README.md

 ## Task 6: Running the application

 Now run the application by using the route you provided in the previous step.
 You can use either curl or your browser.
-The application displays time.
+The application displays a success message.
-*If you don’t provide time.php extension, it displays apache’s default index page.*

 ```
 curl time-mycliproject-UserName.apps.workshop.osecloud.com
-Wednesday 1st of July 2015 01:12:20 AM
+Congratulations you just deployed your app by using a Docker build strategy!
 ```

 Congratulations!!
 In this exercise you have learnt how to create, build and